 All Parish Council meetings are open to the public.
 They are led by the Council's Chairman and advised by a Clerk who is there to see that business is conducted within the law.

 It is important to understand however that being a Clerk to a Parish or Town Council is a job, not a spare time activity - even if it takes only a few hours each week to do.

 The job is no different from large to small councils.
 What is different however is the amount of time needed to deal with the volume of business.
 For small parishes, this need be only a few hours each week while for the larger councils it could be a full-time commitment.

 Most council meetings are held 'out of hours' so being a part-time clerk is not just a daytime activity.

-Matthew Bullen was appointed as the Dunkirk Parish Council Clerk on the 28th September 2020.
+Rebecca Parr was appointed as the Dunkirk Parish Council Clerk on the 9th May 2022.

 Rebecca is also the Parish Clerk for nearby Hernhill, a role she has undertaken since January 2019.
 Prior to which Rebecca has an extensive career for nearly three decades within Lloyds Bank having obtained a degree in Financial Services.
 As these roles are part time, Rebecca is also a professional archaeologist and assists her husband in a small craft cider business.